How to Get a Free NFL Jersey From Fanatics This Week!

-Bet $50 on any NFL game and win a $150 credit from Fanaatics for any jersey
+Bet $50 on any NFL game and win a $150 credit from Fanatics for any jersey

 By Joe Summers